mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 We came to a clearing in the darkness where thousands of figures with illuminated hands and feet dotted the beach.
 The warm sand filled in the crevasses between my toes and a wave of comfort came over me.
 I lowered Annu to the ground, and wrapped hae in my arms.
 Hae breathing was heavy and thi was shivering from something far deeper than the cold.
 I was horrified to see that such an invisible pain.

-I did not hold hae down or scold hae, but I held hae hand as thi held it even tighter, and the tremors began to subside.
+I did not hold hae down or lose my temper, but I held hae hand as thi held it even tighter, and the tremors began to subside.
 I sat hae up on a ridge of sand and placed my weight on hae, holding hae closely and speaking into hae ear.

 "Annu," I said with a heavy heart, "I know that this is hard.
 An enormous burden has been placed upon you."